Best all Around Tungsten Electrode for TIG Welding

 2. Stability at 200 amps on AC with a 3/32” tungsten.

-3. Works well with transformer TIG welders as well as inverters
+3. Works well with both transformer AND inverter TIG welding machines.

 If a tungsten electrode fits these 3 criteria, then its a good choice for an all purpose tungsten electrode.